-- Work-based learning is covered in the 'Industrial Training' (CHENG390) course and carries a pre-requisite completion of 85 credits.
+- Work-based learning is covered in the 'Industrial Training' (PICENG390) course and carries a pre-requisite completion of 85 credits.
 The course has clear CILOs, which effectively contribute to the achievement of the PILOs.
 As indicated in the course syllabi, all students are required to complete 300 hours of supervised training in an approved training place.
 Students can also be exempt from the industrial training if they have equivalent industrial experience.
 The Internship Training Guidelines clearly detail the policies related to the industrial experience including roles and responsibilities of relevant parties.
 However, the guidelines state that an internship should last a minimum of eight weeks (i.e., 35 hours per week).
 This is a total of 280 hours and not the 300 hours specified in the course syllabi document.
 The Panel suggests that the Internship Training Guidelines and course syllabi are reviewed to ensure consistency. - The Panel notes that assessment methods of the Industrial Training course are appropriate and include reports and presentations that are assessed by the course supervisors.
-The Panel confirmed during the interviews that the students and internship supervisors evaluate the internship course through surveys to improve the work placements experience. - Interviews with external stakeholders including alumni and internship providers indicate that there is a suitable availability of placements; roles and responsibilities are clear; feedback and assessment are collected; and that, overall, the experience is highly rewarding.
+The Panel confirmed during the interviews that the students and internship supervisors evaluate the internship course through surveys to improve the work placements experience. - Interviews with external stakeholders including alumni and internship providers indicate that there is suitable availability of placements; roles and responsibilities are clear; feedback and assessment are collected; and that overall, the experience is highly rewarding.
 In many cases, the industrial placement leads to direct employment.
-Therefore, the Panel appreciates the interaction between faculty, alumni and local industry, which leads to students' employment after their graduation.
+Therefore, the Panel appreciates the interaction between faculty, alumni, and local industry, which leads to students' employment after their graduation.

-Indicator 3.5: Capstone Project or Thesis/Dissertation Component supervisor and students, and there is a mechanism to monitor the related implementations and improvements.
+Indicator 3.5: Capstone Project or Thesis/Dissertation Component

-Where there is a capstone project or thesis/dissertation component, there are clear policies and procedures for supervision and evaluation which state the responsibilities and duties of both the
+Where there is a capstone project or thesis/dissertation component, there are clear policies and procedures for supervision and evaluation which state the responsibilities and duties of both the supervisor and students, and there is a mechanism to monitor the related implementations and improvements.